Riker started to speak as soon as the door closed, but Picard held up a hand. He was speaking to himself; inaudibly at first then louder.

 As he walked along the corridor, Picard felt more positive than of late.
 His cheerful mood was enhanced by the nods of recognition he received from passing crewmen.
 Was it his imagination or were they more effusive than yesterday?

-Nurse Ogawa was in there with her, which caused Picard to adopt a more formal manner.
-Crusher told her colleague she would join her shortly, before turning her attention to the captain.
+Nurse Ogawa was in there with her, causing Picard to adopt a more formal manner than he'd intended.
+Crusher guessed he wanted to talk in private and told her colleague she would join her shortly.

-He hesitated as several erotic possibilities flashed through his mind.
-He immediately chided himself and cleared his throat.
-"You can attend an instruction class in helmsman control at 16:00 today."
+Jean-Luc hesitated as several erotic possibilities flashed through his mind.
+He chided himself and cleared his throat.
+"You can attend an instruction class in helm control at 16:00 today."

 "I am."